shuhui-wang/myacademicresume/content/home/experience.md

       Responsibilities：

         * Advised 6 undergraduate student on their research project.
-The study focuses on developing an efficient and simple tool for identifying potentially useful BMPs for non-point source pollution control, which provides data support for decision makers
+This study focuses on developing an efficient and simple tool to identify useful BMPs for non-point source pollution reduction, and provides their construction costs for decision makers
-        * Presented short teaching sessions and made a tutorial on the basic functionalities of the AnnAGNPS model, and how to use it to evaluate the reduction effectiveness of BMPs
+        * Presented short teaching sessions and tutorial on the AnnAGNPS model setup
-        * Helped to prepare and revise application materials and presentations for the final defense
+        * Prepared and revised the application materials and made the presentation for final defense
         * Supervised an undergraduate student and co-developed the BMPs selection system software

   - title: Leader